 The Brother DS-640 provides some of the best scan quality per dollar of any of the models we've tested.
 It is often able to match the quality of the expensive large office-focused models at a small fraction of the price.

-For general text scans, the PDFs we created came out looking near identical to the originals.
-Even the sometimes problematic ink of receipts generally didn't pose any problems.
+For general text scans, the PDFs we created came out looking nearly identical to the originals.
+Even the ink on receipts, which can be problematic for scanners, didn't pose any problem for the DS-640.

-The color scans we created in our testing also looked fantastic.
-For the most part colors came out quite accurate and vibrant while the resolution remained crystal clear.
+The color scans we created in our testing looked fantastic.
+The colors were quite accurate and vibrant, and the resolution remained crystal clear.
 We were more than satisfied with all of the color documents we scanned with this model.

 The Brother DS-640 isn't particularly fast, but that's because it has neither duplex scanning nor a document feeder.
-However, for documents less than 10 pages or so it's more than serviceable.
+However, for documents less than 10 pages, it's more than serviceable.

 Longer, duplex documents are where things got a bit slow.
 Since you have to manually feed each page into the scanner, scan times for longer documents add up.
 Additionally, this scanner can only scan one side of a sheet at a time, so double-sided pages have to be fed through twice to scan both sides.

-In our tests, scanning a 10-page duplex black and white document (that's 5 sheets with text on both sides of each sheet) took 2 minutes and 30 seconds.
+In our tests, scanning a 10-page duplex black and white document (that's five sheets with text on both sides of each sheet) took 2 minutes and 30 seconds.
 In comparison, scanners that can scan both sides of the sheet at once easily accomplished the same task in under 30 seconds.
-This isn't terrible if you only scan a few 10-page documents a week, but if that's a regular occurrence the extra time can really add up.
+This isn't terrible if you only scan a few 10-page documents a week, but if that's a regular occurrence, then the extra time can really add up.

 Weighing in at just over a pound, sporting the ability to be powered by a USB port, and featuring smooth paper feeding, the Brother DS-640 couldn't be much easier to use.
 The only place it gets bogged down is in the scanning of longer documents.
-The lack of duplex scanning and an automatic document feeder make scanning long documents a chore.
+Unfortunately, the lack of duplex scanning and an automatic document feeder makes scanning long documents a chore.

 For those that only need to scan shorter documents a few times a week, the Brother DS-640 offers a fantastic value per dollar.
 You get top-quality scans for a fraction of the price of more capable models, all in a small and convenient package.
 However, if you're consistently scanning 10+ page documents multiple times a week, you'll likely want to upgrade to a model with an automatic document feeder.
 The extra cost will likely pay for itself in saved time in the long run.

-The Brother DS-640 is, in our opinion, the perfect solution for those that want/need high quality scans, but that don't tend to scan super long (10+ page) documents all that frequently.
+The Brother DS-640 is, in our opinion, the perfect solution for those that need high-quality scans but who don't tend to scan super long (10+ page) documents all that frequently.

 — Michelle Powell and Max Mutter